Cuprimine Prescribing Information

 It reacts readily with formaldehyde or acetone to form a thiazolidine-carboxylic acid.
-Cuprimine1 (Penicillamine) Capsules for oral administration contain 250 mg of penicillamine.
-Each capsule contains the following inactive ingredients: D & C Yellow 10, gelatin, lactose, magnesium stearate, and titanium dioxide.
+Cuprimine (penicillamine) Capsules, USP for oral administration contain 250 mg of penicillamine.
+Each capsule contains the following inactive ingredients: D&C Yellow No. 10, gelatin, lactose monohydrate, magnesium stearate, and titanium dioxide.

 Cuprimine - Clinical Pharmacology

 Penicillamine is a chelating agent recommended for the removal of excess copper in patients with Wilson's disease.
-From in vitro studies which indicate that one atom of copper combines with two molecules of penicillamine, it would appear that one gram of penicillamine should be followed by the excretion of about 200 milligrams of copper; however, the actual amount excreted is about one percent of this.
+From in vitro studies which indicate that one atom of copper combines with two molecules of penicillamine, it would appear that 1 g of penicillamine should be followed by the excretion of about 200 mg of copper; however, the actual amount excreted is about 1% of this.

 Penicillamine also reduces excess cystine excretion in cystinuria.
 This is done, at least in part, by disulfide interchange between penicillamine and cystine, resulting in formation of penicillamine-cysteine disulfide, a substance that is much more soluble than cystine and is excreted readily.